Connecting Rhode Island to quality comprehensive healthcare

 partnership with state, federal, and private support to increase the state’s dental

 infrastructure for low-income patients.
-Eight of our community health centers provide
+All of our community health centers provide

 dental care to adults and children who have RIte Care, Medicaid, private insurance,